tardate/LittleArduinoProjects/README.md

-# 753 Little Electronic Art Projects
+# 754 Little Electronic Art Projects

-> Latest addition:sparkles: [NanoVNA](./Equipment/NanoVNA) - Unpacking and doing some basic tests with the NanoVNA, including using the NanoVNASaver software on macOS.
+> Latest addition:sparkles: [50 µA Current Source](./Electronics101/REF200/CurrentSource50uA) - Testing the REF200 as a 50µA current source.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.